How to Fix Window Tint That Is Peeling

 Step 3: Get Your Materials Together

 You’ll need several tools and supplies when tackling this project.
-There’s little point in getting too upset over a few bubbles appearing on your windows if you don’t have everything you need to do the job.
+There’s little point in getting too upset over a few bubbles appearing on your windows if you don’t have everything you need to get the job done.
 Look at your car or window tint as it is now and start getting a list of what you’ll want for this project:

 Gloves – even if that’s not necessary all the time, we’d highly recommend them here.
 The more protection you have from chemicals and such, the better off you’ll be.